orchestracities/anubis/docs/user/index.md

-# Welcome to the Anubis User Manual!
+# Welcome to the Anubis User Manual

 Any feedback on this document is highly welcome, including bug reports, typos or stuff you think should be included but is not.
 Please send the